-- 7.2.1 The University the Unit of the Library and information services ULIS. - 7.2.2.
+- 7.2.1 The University Unit of the Library and information services (ULIS). - 7.2.2.
 The Library has a large collection of books on all subject areas of theology, social sciences, education, languages, mathematics, ICT, economics, arts etc. The collection of books comprise of more than 33,133 volumes of hard copies as well as about 7,500 entries of e- resources for reference and circulation.
 Subscribed 22,114 journals also form part of the library collection. - 7.2.3.
 TEKU is a member of COTUL (Consortium of Tanzania Universities and Research Libraries) which enables the University to subscribe over 45 databases to access hundreds of online Journals in order to help library patrons to do well in their research. - 7.2.4 Computers have been networked and are also internet connected; printing and photocopying services are available.
 In order to accomplish efficient services of all these library resources and facilities, library users are requested to abide to the set rules and regulations.
-Library users are also looked upon to make suggestion to any amendments they think could improve library services for the community good.
+Library users are also expected to make suggestion to any amendments they think could improve library services for the community. - 7.2.5.
+The Library is in operation as follows:-